Jörg Stiel

 Jörg Stiel (born 3 March 1968) is a Swiss former professional footballer who played as a goalkeeper.
-He was most recently the goalkeeper coach at Grasshopper Club Zürich.
+He is the goalkeeing coach of Chinese Super League club Beijing Guoan.

 He appeared in 409 Swiss Super League games during 14 seasons, representing in the competition Wettingen, St. Gallen and Zürich.
 Over an 18-year professional career, he also played in Germany with Borussia Mönchengladbach.
 Stiel was also part of the Swiss squad at Euro 2004.

 Club career

 Born in Baden, Stiel started his career with FC Wettingen, later playing for FC St. Gallen and FC Zürich in his native country.
 He also spent a season with Mexican club Toros Neza, before returning to St. Gallen in 1996.

 For 2001–02, Stiel was signed by Borussia Mönchengladbach in the Bundesliga.
 He was the undisputed starter throughout his three-season stint in Germany, featuring in 96 matches all competitions comprised and relegating legendary Uwe Kamps to the substitutes bench.